rui314/mold/CONTRIBUTING.md

 # Contributing to mold

-Summary: When you send a patch, you must agree that the patch is released under the dual license of the GNU AGPLv3 and the MIT license.
+Summary: When you send a patch that is longer than 10 lines, you must agree that the patch is released under the dual license of the GNU AGPLv3 and the MIT license.
 As an indication of agreement, please add a `Signed-off-by` line to your commit message using `git commit -s`.

 Here is the long official version: